emezeske/lein-cljsbuild/doc/REPL.md

 ## repl-launch

-Finally, the most sophisticated REPL.
+This is the most sophisticated REPL.
 Like `repl-listen`, `repl-launch` requires application support code to function.
 The difference between `repl-listen` and `repl-launch` is that the latter may be configured to automatically launch the browser after starting the REPL.
 This REPL is launched as follows: